 Testing the radiator fan motor on your Honda Civic, to see if it's bad and causing your Civic to overheat, is not difficult.

 There are several ways of testing the radiator fan motor.
-In this tutorial I will show you two different ways to do it.
+In this tutorial, I'll show you two different ways to do it.

 One way is by bypassing the entire electrical system that controls the radiator fan motor and applying battery power and Ground to the fan motor.